Finishing Your Doctorate

 Writing Centre

-The Writing Centre 'Kompetenzzzentrum Schreiben' provides target group-specific services relating to academic writing and work for doctoral students.
+The Writing Centre 'Kompetenzzentrum Schreiben' provides target group-specific services relating to academic writing and work for doctoral students.
 It offers a range of services to guide you through the entire writing process, from the conception phase to the final thesis.

 Learn more